-This log page is used to describe extended error information for a command that completed with error.
+This log page is used to describe extended error information for a command that completed with error or report an error that is not specific to a particular command.
 Extended error information is provided when the More (M) bit is set to '1' in the Status Field for the completion queue entry associated with the command that completed with error or as part of an asynchronous event with an Error status type.
-This log page is global to the device.
+This log page is global to the controller.